openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * If the credential has cryptographic holder binding, a KB-JWT, as defined in [@!I-D.ietf-oauth-sd-jwt-vc], MUST always be present when presenting an SD-JWT VC.

-# Crypto Suites
+# Crypto Suites {#crypto-suites}

 Cryptography is required by the following operations:

-- to sign and validate the signature on the Wallet Attestation and its proof of possession
+- to sign and validate the signature on the Wallet or Key Attestation and their proof of possession (PoP)
+- to sign and validate the signature of the status information of the Verifiable Credential or Wallet Attestation
 - to sign and validate the Issuer's signature on the Verifiable Credential
 - to sign and validate the Holder's signature on the Verifiable Presentation
 - to sign and validate the Verifier's signature on the Presentation Request

-Issuers, Holders, and Verifiers MUST support P-256 (secp256r1) as a key type with the ES256 JWT algorithm [@!RFC7518] for the creation and verification of the above signatures.
+All parties MUST, at a minimum, support ECDSA with P-256 and SHA-256 (JOSE algorithm identifier `ES256`; COSE algorithm identifier `-7`) for the following:

+- Issuers
+  - validating Wallet Attestations (including PoP) when Annex E of [@!OIDF.OID4VCI] is used;
+  - validating Key Attestations when Annex D of [@!OIDF.OID4VCI] is used.
+- Verifiers
+  - validating the signature of the Verifiable Presentation, e.g., KB-JWT of an SD-JWT VC, or `deviceSignature` CBOR structure in case of ISO mdocs.
+Verifiers are assumed to determine in advance the cryptographic suites supported by the ecosystem, e.g. mDL Issuers/Verifiers implementing ISO mdocs.
+- Wallets
+  - validating signed presentation requests.

+Although support for the above algorithm is mandatory, an Issuer, Verifier, or Wallet MAY reject a particular cryptographic suite or the corresponding protected artifact if there are reasonable security, privacy, or policy concerns (e.g., suspected compromise or non-compliance).
+Such decisions are out of scope of the algorithm requirements but can be necessary in real-world deployments.

+Ecosystem-specific profiles MAY mandate additional or alternative cryptographic suites.

 When using this profile alongside other crypto suites, each entity SHOULD make it explicit in its metadata which other algorithms and key types are supported for the cryptographic operations.

-# Hash Algorithms
+# Hash Algorithms {#hash-algorithms}

 The hash algorithm SHA-256 MUST be supported by all the entities to generate and validate the digests in the IETF SD-JWT VC and ISO mdoc.